 Attribute categories are not currently supported for family attributes.
-There are plans to add support for categories in a future release.
+Support for categories will be added in an upcoming release.

 Person & Family Analytics

 An important role for leaders is to care for and support the people who engage with their organization.
 As an organization grows this can become a difficult task as you may lose track of many of the details that make your larger organization feel small.
 Rock's person and family analytics tools help summarize all these details and provide predictive alerts when certain key behaviors change.